Gabighz/learning-stuff/Infrastructure/frontend/README.md

 # The project

-The focus of this project is to build a production-grade workflow with Docker, Travis CI, and AWS
+The focus of this project is to build a production-grade workflow with Docker, Travis CI, and AWS.

+Made as part of the 'Docker and Kubernetes: The Complete Guide' course on Udemy by Stephen Grider.

 ## For development, run
     docker build . -f Dockerfile.dev